-Every February 2, as famously portrayed in Harold Ramis' Groundhog Day movie (1993), Punxsutawney Phil, the Groundhog, is pulled out of his burrow and asked for his much-ballyhooed prediction: will spring arrive early this year, or procrastinate until March 21?
+Every February 2, as famously portrayed in Harold Ramis' Groundhog Day movie (1993), Punxsutawney Phil, the Groundhog, is pulled out of his burrow and asked for his prediction: Will spring arrive early this year or wait til March 21?

-The guru in charge of consulting this prognosticator of prognosticators claims to be translating from "Groundhogese" when revealing Phil's mystic message to his adoring human audience.

-Presumably, Punxsutawney Phil tells the guru whether or not he has seen his shadow in Groundhogese.
+The guru in charge of consulting Punxsutawney Phil claims to be translating from "Groundhogese" when revealing Phil's mystic message to his adoring human audience.
+Supposedly, Punxsutawney Phil tells the guru whether or not he has seen his shadow in Groundhogese.
 Then the guru informs us ordinary mortals of the prediction, translating it into English.

 On February 2, 2017, the Groundhog did see his shadow, thereby predicting six more weeks of winter.

 While most of the Groundhog Day movie was shot in Woodstock, Illinois, in real life, Punxsutawney, PA is the home of Phil and of the Groundhog Day activities of which this furry oracle is the center.
-It is also home to the "Punxsutawney Groundhog Club" that pays homage to Phil.
-And Bill Cooper, President of the "Inner Circle" of the Punxsutawney Groundhog Club, is officially listed as the Groundhogese expert responsible for the translations from Groundhogese into English every Groundhog Day -- just like the Groundhog Day movie's guru.
-I do not jest; the following comes from the Punxsutawney Groundhog Club, itself:
+It is also home to the Punxsutawney Groundhog Club, whose guru-members are Phil's handlers.
+And Bill Cooper, President of the Inner Circle of the Punxsutawney Groundhog Club, is officially listed as the Groundhogese expert responsible for the translations from Groundhogese into English every Groundhog Day.

 So don't be like Bill Murray's character (Phil Connors) in the Groundhog Day movie and ignore the signs that are all around you.
 For if you do, your garden, like the protagonist in the movie, will have no future.
-Through a sign language readily understood by wise gardeners, the woodchucks, themselves translate all the Groundhogese of concern to gardeners into tangible signs in your yard:
+Through a sign language readily understood by wise gardeners, the groundhogs, themselves translate all the Groundhogese of concern to gardeners into tangible signs in your yard:

 - Translation Into English: "Remember, we're rodents.
 That means we have to gnaw to keep our teeth from growing too long.
 When I picture a perfect tooth-filer, what I see is your tender young fruit tree."

 - Translation Into English: "You'll have to do better than that.
-I'm a woodchuck, not a rat.
+I'm a groundhog, not a rat.
 I'm not stupid enough to eat poison.
 If you're going to set a trap for me, you'd better bait it with the same foods I'm raiding from your garden."

 "Woodchucks" and "whistle pigs" are other names for these creatures (Marmota monax).
 Their burrows will be the focus of our groundhog control measures, so we had best gain some idea first of how woodchuck burrows are used.
 Groundhogs hibernate in winter, during which time they do not stir from their burrows.
 The same burrow is also used for mating (which occurs just after hibernation ends) and raising young.

-Sometimes groundhogs have a summer burrow that is distinct from the burrow used for hibernation, mating and rearing of young.
+Sometimes groundhogs have a summer burrow that is distinct from the burrow used for hibernation, mating, and rearing of young.
 Such a summer burrow would most likely be located in the middle of a grassy area.
 Meanwhile, the burrow used during winter and spring would be located in a wooded or brushy area nearby.
 Regardless of whether one burrow exists for all seasons or two distinct burrows exist, in summer and fall the burrow is where groundhogs sleep at night and hide from predators.
 Groundhogs are solitary animals, and the young are kicked out of the nest by around July 4.

 Once you've determined that you have a pest problem with groundhogs in your garden, you'll need to consider possible groundhog control solutions, which include the following:

-- Frightening groundhogs away from the garden with motion devices.
+- Frightening groundhogs away from the garden with motion devices

-- Discouraging groundhogs with repellent smells or tastes.
+- Discouraging groundhogs with repellent smells or tastes

-- Fencing groundhogs out of the garden.
+- Fencing groundhogs out of the garden

 - Bringing out the heavy artillery: tossing gas cartridges into the groundhogs' burrows, etc.

-- Live-trapping groundhogs as they exit their burrows and relocating them to an area far-removed from your garden (illegal in some states).
+- Live-trapping groundhogs as they exit their burrows and relocating them to an area far-removed from your garden (illegal in some states)